JuliaMolSim/AtomsBase.jl/README.md

 condition specified for each spatial dimension represented.

 ## Atomic systems
-For the specific case of atomic systems provides two implementations, as this is anticipated to be a commonly needed representation.
+Since we anticipate atomic systems to be a commonly needed representation, `AtomsBase` provides two flexible implementations for this setting.
-One implementation is a proof-of-priniciple following the struct-of-arrays approach.
+One implementation follows the struct-of-arrays approach introducing the `AtomView` type to conveniently expose atomic data.
 The more flexible implementation is based on an array-of-structs approach and can be easily customised, e.g. by adding custom properties or by swapping the underlying `Atom` struct by a custom one.
+In both cases the respective datastructures can be used either fully or in parts in downstream packages and we hope these to develop into universally useful types within the Julia ecosystem over time.

 ### Struct of Arrays / FastSystem
 The file [src/fast_system.jl](src/fast_system.jl) contains an implementation of